Death of Diana, Princess of Wales: Events preceding the crash

-Henri Paul, the deputy head of security at the Ritz, had been instructed to drive the hired black 1994 armoured Mercedes-Benz S280 sedan (W140 S-Class) in order to elude the paparazzi; a decoy vehicle left the Ritz first from the main entrance on Place Vendôme, attracting a throng of photographers.
+Henri Paul (3 July 1956 – 31 August 1997), deputy head of security at the Ritz, had been instructed to drive the hired black 1994 armoured Mercedes-Benz S 280 saloon registered 688LTV75 (W140 S-Class) in order to elude the paparazzi; a decoy vehicle left the Ritz first from the main entrance on Place Vendôme, attracting a throng of photographers.
 Diana and Fayed then departed from the hotel's rear entrance, Rue Cambon, at around 00:20 on 31 August CEST (22:20 on 30 August UTC), heading for the apartment in Rue Arsène Houssaye.
-They did this to avoid the nearly thirty photographers waiting in front of the hotel.
+They did this to avoid the nearly 30 photographers waiting in front of the hotel.
 Diana and Fayed were the rear passengers; Trevor Rees-Jones, a member of the Fayed family's personal protection team, was in the (right) front passenger seat.
-None of the occupants were wearing seat belts.
+None of the vehicle's occupants were wearing seat belts.
 After leaving the Rue Cambon and crossing the Place de la Concorde, they drove along Cours la Reine and Cours Albert 1er – the embankment road along the right bank of the River Seine – into the Place de l'Alma underpass.

 The crash

-At 00:23, Paul lost control of the car at the entrance to the Pont de l'Alma underpass.
-The car reportedly struck a passing white Fiat, swerved to the left of the two-lane carriageway and collided head-on with the thirteenth pillar that supported the roof.
+At 00:23 CEST (22:23 UTC), Paul lost control of the car at the entrance to the Pont de l'Alma underpass.
+The car reportedly struck a white Fiat, swerved to the left of the two-lane carriageway and collided head-on with the 13th column that supported the roof.
 It was travelling at an estimated speed of 105 km/h – more than twice the 50 km/h speed limit of the tunnel.
 It then spun, hit the stone wall of the tunnel backwards and finally came to a stop.
 The impact caused substantial damage, particularly to the front half of the vehicle, as there was no guard rail to prevent this.
 Witnesses arriving shortly after the crash reported smoke.
-Witnesses also reported that photographers on motorcycles "swarmed the Mercedes sedan before it entered the tunnel".
+They also reported that photographers on motorcycles "swarmed the Mercedes sedan before it entered the tunnel".